Production Manager Services

 Budget & Incentive Management

-Deep knowledge of the New York State Film Tax Credit (up to 30%), the $700M annual programme, ensuring your budget maximizes the credit while meeting minimum spend and below-the-line hiring requirements.
+Deep knowledge of the New York State Film Tax Credit (up to 30%), the $700M annual programme, making sure your budget maximizes the credit while meeting minimum spend and below-the-line hiring needs.

 03.